ne-newton/mable/README.md

 ### Using Mable

 * For help, run `./mable -h` in the terminal.
-* To retrieve the most recent version of the ABL, run `./mable -update`
+* To retrieve the most recent version of the ABL, run `./mable -update` This will create a local file `approved-books-list,json` or overwrite an existing version.
 * To remove a book version from the ABL, run `./mable -remove {collection id} {content version}`
 * To add a book version to the ABL, run `./mable -add {collection id} {content version} {min code version}`
 * These changes are currently made to the local `approved-book-list.json` file.
-To add the changes to the OpenStax ABL, you must use regular git commands (or just cut and paste it over the old version).
+To make the changes to the OpenStax ABL, you must use regular git commands (or just cut and paste it over the old version).

 ### To be added